-A true-bypass pedal with class A, low-noise circuit design, Pickup Booster can be used to dial in the tone you need for every situation.
-It is exceptional at emphasizing a guitar’s natural tone while adding some muscle and fatness.
-The Gain control can be turned down to unity (0dB) with a discrete push-pull output stage for increased drive capability.
-So even with the Gain knob down at 0dB, your signal chain will sound cleaner -even with long cable runs- essentially acting as a buffer on your pedalboard.
+Originally released in 2002 and residing on the pedalboards of iconic musicians like George Lynch, Peter Frampton, and Alex Skolnick, the Pickup Booster is a true-bypass pedal with a class A, low-noise circuit design, and can be used to dial in the tone you need for every situation.
+It will emphasize your guitar’s natural tone while adding some muscle and fatness.
+It uses a discrete push-pull output stage for increased drive capability so, even with the Gain knob down to 0dB, your signal chain will sound cleaner – even with long cable runs – essentially acting as a buffer on your pedalboard.

 Seymour Duncan - Dave Baker Jams Through Vise Grip, Pickup Booster, and Vapor Trail Pedals

 Nashville guitarist, Dave Baker, stopped by our booth at a recent trade show to dial in some tones with the Vise Grip, Pickup Booster, and Vapor Trail pedals.
 Dave is the guitar player for the Kellie Pickler Band, as well as an accomplished studio and solo artist.